What’s in this Episode?

-And you know, I’m just saying, oh, my goodness, everything he’s saying is what I’ve been thinking, but it challenged m.
-It’s like kicking the seat of the pants to say, listen, don’t think about how you can get back to where you were, you don’t ever want to go back there.
+And you know, I’m just saying, oh, my goodness, everything he’s saying is what I’ve been thinking.
+But it challenged me, it’s like a kick in the seat of the pants to say, listen, don’t think about how you can get back to where you were, you don’t ever want to go back there.
 You want to go to where God is leading.
 And so really, out of all of that, I mean, the book, certainly, I was able to incorporate some of that as we went through the editing process and change some things up.
 But I know that’s been my heart.
 And the pandemic was a good thing for me.
 Nobody wants to go through that.
 But if you got to go through it, it’s a great thing to look back and say, you know what, God taught me things that I couldn’t have learned maybe any other way.

 Jonathan Hardy 7:28

 Yeah, yeah.
-Now that’s really good.
-You mentioned Joshua, what was it about the life of Joshua?
-Or maybe it’s multiple things that just stuck out to you?
+No, that’s really good.
+You mentioned Joshua, what was it about the life of Joshua, or maybe it’s multiple things, that just stuck out to you?
 Because I know you incorporate that throughout the entire book.
 What about him was why you decided to write?

 John Lindell 7:45